-The other investment I would like you to consider is a business coach.
+The other investment I would like you to consider is a business coach or mentor.
 This is especially true if you have never had your own business, but even if you have.

 You don’t have to hire the most expensive coach in town and you don’t have to work privately with someone unless you really want to get this business up and running quickly.
 There are many business coaches that run groups at a much lesser investment.

-There is no reason to begin a business by totally on your own, especially if you are new to this.
+There is no reason to launch a business totally on your own, especially if you are new to this.
 The risks of making serious mistakes are not worth taking and will cost you more in the long run.